 If you’re thinking of selling your business in the education sector, the first step is to value your business to determine the financial value, assisting in sale negotiations and helping you make an informed decision.
-If you’re an education provider, educational resources supplier or any other business in the education industry, use our free education business valuation service to calculate business worth.
+If you’re an education provider, educational resources supplier or any other business in the education industry, use our education business valuation service to calculate business worth.

 Valuing an education business is vital as it can help you target the appropriate calibre of buyers and promote business potential.
 Our in-house, valuation team are experts in the business transfer trade, boasting extensive experience in the education sector.
 The SMB team will examine 3 years’ worth of financial activity, including the profit and loss statement, gross profit margin and overheads, answering our most asked question – how much is my education business worth?

 "I worked with an SMB advisor who was a specialist in the sale of schools, sixth forms and nurseries.
 It was handy to speak to someone with this level of expertise and connections to attract the right calibre of buyers."